Hasan-Amkieh/ders_program_test/README.md

-Anyone who has some skills and has some great ideas, you can make some forks into this project, I will check the code that you wrote and I will accept them accordingly, Note that getting 'AA' in CMPE113/114 does not make a programmer,
+Anyone who has some skills and has some great ideas, you can make some forks into this project, I will check the code that you wrote and I will accept them accordingly, note that getting 'AA' in some programming courses does not make someone good at programming

 ## License